-For Louis DeJoy, USPS plan a reflection of hard choices and new realities
+For Louis DeJoy, USPS plan is a reflection of hard choices and new realities

 In regard to pricing, we have not equitably raised our prices over the last 14 years.
 We’re trapped in the frozen business model from 2006, while mail volume — the basis that these equations were based on — the denominator’s been cut in half and we had no adjustment for that.
 We believe we will continue to provide affordable prices for the American people.
 And we will use the pricing judiciously.

 Bloom: We’re losing $10 billion a year.
 The Postal Regulatory Commission studied it to the Nth degree and told us that we had not been allowed to give prices that reflect our cost.
 So now in market-dominant products, they’ve given us permission.
 It’s not our decision.
 It’s their decision.
 They’ve given us permission to have prices reflect the greater portion of our cost.
 I don’t see how anyone in the world would think that for 10 years we’re not going to need to adjust our prices, given the reality of our financial circumstance and the reality of what’s happening to mail.
-Obviously everyone would like prices to be flat forever.
-I would too.
-But that’s not that that’s not a realistic expectation for an organization that’s losing this kind of money.
+Obviously, everyone would like prices to be flat forever.
+I would, too.
+But that’s not a realistic expectation for an organization that’s losing this kind of money.

 The Post: Do you know what the new prices by product will be?